 Show concern.
 Call when a student is away for extended illness.
 When they return, tell them how much you missed them.
 A student doesn’t care how much you KNOW until they know how much you CARE.

-James Divine has taught band and orchestra for over 21 years.
+***James Divine has taught band and orchestra for over 24 years.
 He currently teaches at a Title I middle school.
 He is the host of The Music Ed Podcast.
 He is also the author of The Saxophone Diaries: Stories and Tips from my 30+ years in music.
 Get in touch with James HERE.